Skip to main content

 Payerauthorize(), freeze(), unfreeze(), requestRefund(), cancelRefundRequest()Can only act on own payments

-Designated AddressAny action per conditions (e.g., refundInEscrow(), release(), updateStatus())Defined by StaticAddressCondition (arbiter, DAO, service provider, etc.)
+Designated AddressAny action per conditions (for example, void(), capture(), or refund())Defined by StaticAddressCondition (arbiter, DAO, or service provider)

 Protocol OwnerqueueCalculator(), executeCalculator(), queueRecipient(), executeRecipient()7-day timelock on ProtocolFeeConfig changes